 How can my child best prepare for camp?
 Do you recommend any books or videos?

 Although it's fine for campers to walk in without having read the plays or seen any Shakespeare, it's always an advantage to have a little prior experience with the language.
 Your local library likely has a collection of Shakespeare performances on video, as well as illustrated books of Shakespeare's stories for all ages and reading levels.

 My child has been attending camp for many years, and wants to take the next step.
 How can s/he become an intern?

 Please see our internships page for more information about our internship program.

 Do you have scholarships?

-Yes.
-We offer need-based scholarships on a case-by-case basis, and any student on the Free/Reduced lunch program pays only $25.
-Please submit a letter stating your need with your enrollment form, indicating how much you are able to pay and attaching any documentation that may advance your case.
+We offer need-based scholarship assistance on a case-by-case basis, and any student on the Free/Reduced lunch program may pay as little as $25.
+Please submit a letter stating your need and indicate how much you are able to pay.
+Attach any documentation that may help advance your request.
 We have never had to turn away a camper with genuine financial need, although we may have some restrictions on which camp sessions are available.

 What are the transfer and cancellation policies?

-Transfers from one camp to another, on a space available basis, may be made prior to the start of the session.
+Transfers from one camp session to another, on a space available basis, may be made prior to the start of the session.
 If you transfer more than once, a $25 administrative fee will be assessed for each additional change.
-There is a $100 fee for cancellation prior to the start of camp.
-No refunds can be made after the first day of the camp.
+There is a $100 administrative fee for cancellations prior to one week before the start of camp (for June 7 session, cancel before May31; for June 28 session, cancel before June 21; for July 19 session, cancel before July 12).
+No refunds can be made after the cancel date deadline.